Emillia-rosette/TrafficPrediction/README.md

 The aim of the project is to design an architecture system to integrate and visualise information in real-time on a predictive monitoring system to support transport strategic decisions including scheduling road works, passenger’s time and stops usage!

+#Introduction

+A novel deep learning architecture to capture uncommon traffic situations to tackle traffic constraints on the traffic intensity during peak versus off peak hours based on proposed traffic closures.

 |  Steps        | Descriptions  |
 | ------------- | ------------- |
 | 1.
 Data Collection | Multiple Types Of Data Sources(APIs, CSVs, JSON)|